viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 We save that file as `run.tpl` and finally we run
 ```
 docker inspect etcd >docker-inspect-etcd-save.txt    # save the info, just in case
-docker inspect --format "$(<run.tpl)" etcd >new-run   # this creates the file new-run with the docker run command
+docker inspect --format "$(<run.tpl)" etcd >docker-run-etcd   # create the file with the docker run command
 ```

 The resulted file will look something like: